flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 Following data is streamed from the drone:

-1. Battery - gives the voltage and current consumed by the FlytPOD.
+1. Battery - gives the voltage and current consumed by the System.
 2. GPS - gives the current latitude, longitude and altitude of the drone.
 3. IMU - gives the current attitude with respect to NED.
 4. Local Position - gives the position of the drone with respect to the home position.
-5. RC IN - gives the input value received by FlytPOD because of RC.
+5. RC IN - gives the input value received by AUTOPILOT because of RC.

 You have now finished configuration.
 Please go through the :ref:`First principles of flying<First_Principles>` and :ref:`First flight with FlytPOD<First_Flight>` sections before you proceed with flying your drone and make sure you understand all the :ref:`Safety guidelines<Safety_Guidelines>`.

 ..
 It is recommended to use the RC when testing for the first time.
 ..
-If the RC is not connected, FlytPOD will go to API_Mode by default.
+If the RC is not connected, AUTOPILOT will go to API_Mode by default.
 Use API_mode switch to control drone from RC.
 ..
-Before you arm the FlytPOD make sure that the position of the propellers is correct i.e. anticlockwise and clockwise propellers are mounted on the right motors.
+Before you arm the System make sure that the position of the propellers is correct i.e. anticlockwise and clockwise propellers are mounted on the right motors.

     .. warning:: Have a RC pilot ready to take control even if you are flying in API mode in case of emergency.